Atlas Air Flight 3591: Accident

 The flight crew then started to configure the aircraft for landing and set up the flight management system (FMS).
 At 12:38:02.2 CST, Aska called out "flaps one”, and the slats were extended.
-29 seconds later, the aircraft's go-around mode was activated.
+Twenty nine seconds later, the aircraft's go-around mode was inadvertently activated.
 At 12:38:40.3, the following was heard on the CVR: